-The Library is going 24/7 but you don’t need to.
+The Library is 24/7 but you don’t need to be.
 Here’s our best advice on how to avoid all-nighters and beat the procrastination bug!

 With all the pressures on your time, it’s understandably quite tempting to put your studies off… until you suddenly realise you have an essay to write, a group presentation to prepare, four articles to read, and it all needs to be done by noon tomorrow.
 Suddenly, there’s nothing for it but the all-nighter.
 Eeek!